How to move on after divorce

 You might be wondering about what should I do immediately after divorce?

 Divorce can be an emotionally painful and stressful experience.
 It brings many changes and a lot of uncertainty.
+Just like tending to a broken heart, it’s important to allow yourself to feel grief and acknowledge the emotional impact of this transition.
 If you had a divorce and live in Utah, there are some necessary legal and financial steps you need to take right away to protect yourself, your children (if applicable), and your assets.
-Here is a guide to what to do immediately after your divorce:
+Here is a guide to what to do immediately after your divorce to help you embrace a fresh start and see this as an opportunity for renewal:

 16 Things To Do Immediately After Divorce